Follow Us:

 Gait Analysis

-Gait analysis is a detailed assessment of your movement pattern — including foot loading, stride mechanics, posture, and joint control.
-It’s useful for both injury rehabilitation and performance improvement, because it helps us identify the specific factors driving overload and inefficiency.
+Gait analysis is a detailed assessment of your movement pattern – including foot loading, stride mechanics, posture and joint control.
+It helps identify the specific factors driving pain, overload or inefficiency, whether you’re recovering from injury or trying to improve performance.

-Your session is structured, thorough, and tailored to your goals.
+Your session is structured, thorough and tailored to your goals.
+Typically, we will:

-You’ll leave knowing what’s contributing to your issue and what to do about it.
+You’ll leave knowing what’s contributing to your issue and exactly what to do about it.

 Gait analysis is particularly helpful if you have: